nulvox/vocabulars/README.md

 - Theme colors can be adjusted in the `VocabularApp` class in `main.dart`
 - Supported languages can be extended in the `languageNames` map in `app_constants.dart`
 - Audio files can be automatically downloaded using the scripts in the `scripts/` directory
+- Language flag images can be customized by adding PNG images to the `assets/images/flags/` directory (named using the language code, e.g., `en.png`, `fr.png`)

 ## Contributing